English has borrowed many words from the ancient Greek language. Their spelling gives clues to their recognition and pronunciation

 Examples of words starting with a Greek preposition are analysis, anatomy, antithesis, antonym, apology, apostle, diabetes, dialogue, emblem, empathy, epoch, epistle, epitome, hypodermic, hypothesis, hyperbole, metabolism, metaphor, paradox, paralyse, parallel, paraphrase, perimeter, period, problem, prophylaxis, symbol, synonym and synchronise.

 Sometimes the rest of a word after a Greek preposition is itself a possible English word, so that the preposition is acting like a true prefix (see 146.
 Some Important Prefix Types).
 Examples are para-medic and hyper-inflation.
-Some other Greek words are also used as English prefixes, for example auto- and pseudo-.
+Some other English prefixes are also of Greek origin, for example auto- (= “self-“), pseudo- (= “pretending”) and a- (= “not”).
+Words with the latter include apathetic, apolitical, asexual, atheist and atypical.

 4. Medical Terms